 I’ve been a life-long chocolate lover, but my life had been an empty shell before I had Italian chocolate gelato.
 A creamy, smooth, frozen concoction the color of night, gelato al cioccolato takes me to heights of pure ecstasy.
 I’m ruined now for chocolate ice cream of the American version—I look at its milky chocolate brown shade with disdain.
 My beloved’s tone is so deep that it borders on black.
-It’s taste so pure that a little scoop satisfies the taste buds.
-During my last trip to Italy, I developed a considerable gelato habit—at least once a day, sometimes twice.
-Although my new proclivity had the potential to be very unkind to my waistline, it gave me reason to get out and explore.
+Its taste so pure that a little scoop satisfies the taste buds.
+During my trips to Italy, I’ve developed a considerable gelato habit.
+Although my proclivity has the potential to be very unkind to my waistline, it gives me reason to get out and explore.

-Florence became my taste-testing ground.
-In order to reduce the guilt I felt for eating so much gelato, I walked to various gelaterias across the city…briskly.
-For the taste-test, I got the same flavor at every shop—cioccolato.
-The winner, for me, was Gelateria dei Neri—a small place located not far from the famed Uffizi Gallery.
-I loved how rich and smooth the gelato was and the price was good, too.
-The gelato was so delicious that I had to make a second trip to the shop before we left to get one more taste.
-A close runner-up was Gelateria la Carraia in the Santo Spirito area.
-I also enjoyed Perche No! and Grom, but the first two continue to pop up in my dreams.
+Since gelato was created in Florence, the historic city is my taste-testing ground.
+In order to reduce the guilt I feel for eating so much gelato, I walk to various gelaterias across the city…briskly.
+For taste-testing accuracy, I get the same flavor at every shop—cioccolato/fondente.
+The winner, for me, is Gelateria dei Neri—a small place located not far from the famed Uffizi Gallery.
+I love how rich and smooth the gelato is and the price is good, too.
+The gelato is so delicious that it is one of the first places I go when I arrive to Florence.
+I’ve now grown to love their granitas, too.

-Once I returned to the States, I was practically despondent thinking about life without that deep, dark-brown ice cream.
-I wandered the aisles of numerous grocery stores looking for gelatos to try that might possibly resemble those Florentine delights , but nothing came close.
-I visited one ice cream shop after another, but none had the goods.
-Since I was too young to retire and move to Italy, I had to come up with a solution so I decided to make my own.
+Since I’m too young to retire and move to Italy, I had to come up with a solution so I decided to make my own.
 I purchased an ice-cream machine and experimented with recipes until I developed one that came close to the dark chocolate gelato I had in Florence.
 Here is my recipe—the taste is as close as I can get it, but my freezer is too cold for proper gelato consistency.
 It’s best served right out of the ice cream machine.
 I use an inexpensive, electric ice cream maker.
 The machine consists of a bucket with a metal insert that you surround with ice and salt.
 A paddle is fitted in the metal container and the gelato mixture poured in.
 The electric mechanism affixes to the paddle and churns the mixture to soft-serve consistency, which is how gelato is served.
 I hope you enjoy!

 Ingredients